denoland/dotland/public/posts/deno-in-2020.md

 # Deno in 2020

-2020 brought a lot of action to the Deno project.
-Starting with a major refactor of low level infrastructure, through API stabilizations, 1.0 release, more overhauls of major parts of the system, wrapping up the year by shipping the single most requested feature.
-Read on for the 2020 year review in the Deno project.
+With API stabilizations, several large infrastructure refactors, the 1.0 release, and shipping the single most requested feature, 2020 brought a lot of action to the Deno project.

+Please fill out [the Deno survey](TODO) to help guide our development in 2021.

+Read on for Deno's review of the year.

 ### January: Goodbye libdeno, hello rusty_v8